gabrielrezzonico/dogsandcats/capstone_report.md

 ![Confusion matrix of the InceptionV3 pre-trained model results.](img/matrix_inceptionv3_pre_trained.png)

-Afew examples of positive classification can be seen in Figure 19 and Figure 20.
+A few examples of positive classification can be seen in Figure 19 and Figure 20.

 ![Confusion matrix of the InceptionV3 model results.](img/inceptionv3_pre_trained_ok1.png)

 ![Confusion matrix of the InceptionV3 model results.](img/inceptionv3_pre_trained_ok2.png)

-Afew examples of erroneous classification can be seen in  Figure 21 and Figure 22.
+A few examples of erroneous classification can be seen in  Figure 21 and Figure 22.
 We can see that these a not particularly difficult examples.

 ![Confusion matrix of the InceptionV3 model results.](img/inceptionv3_pre_trained_fail1.png)